Title

 Below is an example configuration for server00.yml and server01.yml.

-In this configuration, both servers NUMA0 and 1 have 12 NVME drives, for a total of 24 NVME drives in the server.
+In this configuration, both servers NUMA0 and 1 have 12 NVME drives, for a total of 24 SSD drives in the server.

-Each server has a single managment IP configured (not shown below) and two data IPs (one for each NUMA).
+Each server has a single management IP configured (not shown below) and two data IPs (one for each NUMA).
 Each instance has a unique data IP set for it.

 server00.yml